This drawing activity for kids about drawing vegetables above and below in the garden is from Drawing Workshop for Kids by Samara Caughey.

 - Thin paintbrush

-- White glue (I give glue in small cups along with brushes.
-Those squeeze bottles can be frustrating as they clog easily and can be difficult to squeeze.
-Glue stick will work, too.)
+- White glue (I put glue in small cups along with brushes for easier spreading.
+Glue sticks work, too.)

 - Scissors